-In the event of approval from Academic Counselling, a make up exam will be arranged.
-The format of a make up exam may not be the same as the original assessment.
+In the event of approval from Academic Counselling for a missed final exam, a make-up final exam will be arranged.
+The format of a make-up final exam may not be the same as the original assessment.

 5.2 Research Assignment